pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/packaging/package_update_process.rst

 The security updates are also included this special package case.

-In order to merge special packages from  `devel source repository`_ to `testing source repository`_, package maintainers need an Exceptions_ request and approval by merge resposible group.
+In order to merge special packages from  `devel source repository`_ to `testing source repository`_, package maintainers need an `exception request`_ and approval by merge resposible group.

 All Other Updates